This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 I can’t recommend Skillshare highly enough as the place for beginning artists to learn how to draw.
 It’s a game changer.

-Luckily, you can take advantage of everything Skillshare has to offer absolutely free.
-When you grab this free trial of Skillshare, you’ll have unlimited access to every art class they have to offer.
+Luckily, you can take advantage of everything Skillshare has to offer at a steep discount.
+When you grab this discount to Skillshare, you’ll have unlimited access to every art class they have to offer.

 Once you jump into their class catalog, you might get overwhelmed by everything they have to offer.

 It’s hard to learn how to draw, but that shouldn’t stop you from doing it.
 Learning art is such a rewarding experience, and it’s something that is definitely attainable with the right resources and time commitment.
 Whatever you do, enjoy the journey and make art that you love

 Diana has been an artist for over 26 years and has training in drawing, painting, digital drawing and graphic design.
 Diana’s latest obsession is digitally drawing with Procreate and creating t-shirt designs with Canva.
 Diana has experience selling her art across a number of platforms and loves helping other artists learn how to make money from their art as well.